ga-chicago/wdi-10-sinatra-activerecord-fullstack-lab/README.md

 ### 10. Make items create route use ActiveRecord to actually insert in your db.

 First you will need to create your model.
-You're gonna _love_ how easy it is:
+Don't ya just _love_ how easy it is!?

 #### models/ItemModel.rb
 ```ruby